Chesapeake Bay: The Sailing Capital of the East

 Maryland Boat Financing FAQs

-Answers to the 12 most common questions about financing a boat in the Old Line State.
+Common questions about financing a boat in Maryland.

-How much excise tax will I pay on a boat in Maryland?
+How much tax will I pay on a boat in Maryland?

-What credit score do I need for a boat loan in Maryland?
+What credit score do I need for a Maryland boat loan?

 Is boat insurance required in Maryland?